xvrrr/AI-Creator/readme.md

 ```
 ## Character Image for Visual Retrieval Enhancement
 ```
-Under the dataset\video_edit\face_db, add folders of images of characters to be identified for visual retrieval enhancement The completed characters images folders structure should look like this, notice that the name of the character folder must be the same as the character name (eg. Spiderman/Batman/Superman...):
+Under the dataset\video_edit\face_db, add images of the character to be recognized to enhance visual retrieval The completed character images folders structure should look like this, notice that the name of the character folder must be the same as the character name (eg. Spiderman/Batman/Superman...):

 face_db
 ├── Spiderman ── image01.png